-Why You Can’t Trust Market Research Predictions — and What to Do About It
+Why You Can’t Trust the Predictions of Your Market Research — and What to Do About It

 Let’s say you’ve developed a new product, and you want to know how much it will sell.
 What’s the best way to figure it out?
 Well, ask consumers, of course!
 Right?

 No assume you do a survey of 385 of your target consumers.
 You show them a well-written product concept (a description of your product in a standardized format, used for market research) and ask them how likely they would be to try it.
 30% say they will definitely give it a try.
 Great!
 Based on the sample size, you should be able to have 95% confidence (+/-5%) that 30% of consumers will try your product when you go to market.
 Sounds like your product will be a big success!

 So you gear up production to meet 30% market demand.
 You set your sales and marketing budget knowing that 30% of consumers will give you a try.
 Everything is set to go!
 And then…only 10% of consumers try your product.
 What happened??

 This is the classic and most well-established example of the difference between statistical confidence and predictive validity.
 In other words, even when you have confidence that responses represent how the total population would answer a question, you can’t have confidence that this predicts how they will actually behave.

 The problem in this example was not with the survey or the product concept or the statistics.
 The problem was that consumers consistently and predictably overstate intent to purchase a new product.
 So while the survey accurately predicted that 30% of consumers in the population say they would try the product, only one-third of those really will.

 How big a problem is this in marketing?
 Unfortunately, big.
 Here are a few more examples: